Charter booking terms and conditions:

 Cancellations: Cancellations requested in writing/email more than 30 days prior are eligible for a full refund.
 Cancellations made between 8 and 30 days prior will forfeit their deposit.
 Regrettably we cannot refund for cancellations made less than 8 days prior.

 Postponement: No surcharge applies for changes made more than 30 days prior.
 Changes less than 30 days prior incur loss of deposit.
 Changes cannot be made less than 8 days prior.
 Postponement by us due to mechanical failure will not incur loss of any money, and every effort will be made to re-book at the next available suitable date, however our liability is limited to monies paid.
+In the case of an approved postponement, any monies paid will be held by yacht management for a future booking for up to 6 months to be put towards another charter, after which it shall be forfeited and no refund of any amounts paid will be refundable under any circumstances.

 Refunds: Are not available.